curbengh/curbengh.github.io/source/_posts/cloudflare-registrar.md

 {% image '20190905/cloudflare-registrar-section.png' 'Domain Registration Section on Cloudflare' %}

-Disclosure: I do **not** receive any commission from any of the products mentioned above.
+Disclaimer: I do **not** receive any commission from any of the products mentioned above.
 None of the links are affiliate link.